+Covered Codes Code Description 99221 Initial hospital care, per day, for E&M of a patient, which requires these 3 key components: A detailed or comprehensive history; A detailed or comprehensive exam; and Medical decision-making that is straightforward or of low complexity 99222 Initial hospital care, per day, for E&M of a patient, which requires these 3 key components: A comprehensive history; A comprehensive exam; and Medical decision-making of high complexity 99223 Initial hospital care, per day, for E&M of a patient, which requires these 3 key components: A comprehensive history; A comprehensive exam; and Medical decision-making of high complexity 99231 Subsequent hospital care, per day, for E&M of a patient, which requires at least 2 of these 3 key components: A problem-focused interval history; A problem-focused exam; Medical decision-making that is straightforward or of low complexity 99232 Subsequent hospital care, per day, for E&M of a patient, which requires at least 2 of these 3 key components: An expanded problem-focused interval history; An expanded problem-focused exam; Medical decision-making of moderate complexity 99233 Subsequent hospital care, per day, for E&M of a patient which requires at least 2 of these 3 key components: A detailed interval history; A detailed exam; Medical decision-making of high complexity 99234 Observation or inpatient hospital care, for the evaluation and management of a patient including admission and discharge on the same date, which requires these 3 key components: A detailed or comprehensive history; A detailed or comprehensive examination; and Medical decision making that is straightforward or of low complexity.
 Counseling and/or coordination of care with other physicians, other qualified health care professionals, or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.
-Usually, the problem(s) requiring admission to outpatient hospital "observation status" are of high severity.
-Typically, 70 minutes are spent at the bedside and on the patient's hospital floor or unit.
-99224 Subsequent observation care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components: Problem focused interval history; Problem focused examination; Medical decision making that is straightforward or of low complexity.
-Counseling and/or coordination of care with other physicians, other qualified health care professionals, or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.
-Usually, the patient is stable, recovering, or improving.
-Typically, 15 minutes are spent at the bedside and on the patient's hospital floor or unit.
-99225 Subsequent observation care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components: An expanded problem focused interval history; An expanded problem focused examination; Medical decision making of moderate complexity.
-Counseling and/or coordination of care with other physicians, other qualified health care professionals, or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.
-Usually, the patient is responding inadequately to therapy or has developed a minor complication.
-Typically, 25 minutes are spent at the bedside and on the patient's hospital floor or unit.
-99226 Subsequent observation care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components: A detailed interval history; A detailed examination; Medical decision making of high complexity.
-Counseling and/or coordination of care with other physicians, other qualified health care professionals, or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.
-Usually, the patient is unstable or has developed a significant complication or a significant new problem.
-Typically, 35 minutes are spent at the bedside and on the patient's hospital floor or unit.
-99234 Observation or inpatient hospital care, for the evaluation and management of a patient including admission and discharge on the same date, which requires these 3 key components: A detailed or comprehensive history; A detailed or comprehensive examination; and Medical decision making that is straightforward or of low complexity.
-Counseling and/or coordination of care with other physicians, other qualified health care professionals, or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.
-Usually the presenting problem(s) requiring admission are of low severity.
+Usually, the presenting problem(s) requiring admission are of low severity.
 Typically, 40 minutes are spent at the bedside and on the patient's hospital floor or unit.
-99235 Observation or inpatient hospital care, for the evaluation and management of a patient including admission and discharge on the same date, which requires these 3 key components: A comprehensive history; A comprehensive examination; and Medical decision making of moderate complexity.
-Counseling and/or coordination of care with other physicians, other qualified health care professionals, or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.
-Usually the presenting problem(s) requiring admission are of moderate severity.
+99235 Observation or inpatient hospital care, for the evaluation and management of a patient including admission and discharge on the same date, requires these 3 key components: A comprehensive history; A comprehensive examination; and Medical decision-making of moderate complexity.
+Counseling and/or coordination of care with other physicians, other qualified health care professionals, or agencies is provided consistent with the nature of the problem(s) and the patient's and/or family's needs.
+Usually, the presenting problem(s) requiring admission are of moderate severity.
 Typically, 50 minutes are spent at the bedside and on the patient's hospital floor or unit.
-99236 Observation or inpatient hospital care, for the evaluation and management of a patient including admission and discharge on the same date, which requires these 3 key components: A comprehensive history; A comprehensive examination; and Medical decision making of high complexity.
-Counseling and/or coordination of care with other physicians, other qualified health care professionals, or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.
-Usually the presenting problem(s) requiring admission are of high severity.
+99236 Observation or inpatient hospital care, for the evaluation and management of a patient including admission and discharge on the same date, requires these 3 key components: A comprehensive history; A comprehensive examination; and Medical decision-making of high complexity.
+Counseling and/or coordination of care with other physicians, other qualified health care professionals, or agencies is provided consistent with the nature of the problem(s) and the patient's and/or family's needs.
+Usually, the presenting problem(s) requiring admission are of high severity.
 Typically, 55 minutes are spent at the bedside and on the patient's hospital floor or unit.
-G0378 Hospital observation service, per hour G0379 Direct admission of patient for hospital observation care
+99238 Hospital discharge day management; 30 minutes or less 99239 Hospital discharge day management; more than 30 minutes G0378 Hospital observation service, per hour G0379 Direct admission of the patient for hospital observation care